Swift (programming language): Value types

-Similarly to C# and in contrast to most other OO languages, Swift offers built-in support for objects using either pass-by-reference or pass-by-value semantics, the former using the class declaration and the latter using struct.
+Swift offers built-in support for objects using either pass-by-reference or pass-by-value semantics, the former using the class declaration and the latter using struct.
 Structs in Swift have almost all the same features as classes: methods, implementing protocols and using the extension mechanisms.
 For this reason, Apple terms all data generically as instances, versus objects or values.
 Structs do not support inheritance, however.

 The programmer is free to choose which semantics are more appropriate for each data structure in the application.
 Larger structures like windows would be defined as classes, allowing them to be passed around as pointers.
-Smaller structures, like a 2D point, can be defined as structs, which will be pass-by-value and allow direct access to their internal data with no dereference.
+Smaller structures, like a 2D point, can be defined as structs, which will be pass-by-value and allow direct access to their internal data with no indirection or reference counting.
 The performance improvement inherent to the pass-by-value concept is such that Swift uses these types for almost all common data types, including Int and Double, and types normally represented by objects, like String and Array.
 Using value types can result in significant performance improvements in user applications as well.

-To ensure that even the largest structs do not cause a performance penalty when they are handed off, Swift uses copy on write so that the objects are copied only if and when the program attempts to change a value in them.
+Array, Dictionary, and Set all utilize copy on write so that their data are copied only if and when the program attempts to change a value in them.
 This means that the various accessors have what is in effect a pointer to the same data storage.
 So while the data is physically stored as one instance in memory, at the level of the application, these values are separate and physical separation is enforced by copy on write only if needed.